-This method is not only for the coffee grinder but it is also works really well for any kind of grinders.
+This method is not only for the coffee grinder but it also works really well for any kind of grinder.

 Simply you can use a dry towel to wipe the side dust of spices but you should keep that in mind that it won’t do a great job to you rather you might face some turbulence of tasting your cherished coffee like spices.